Click here to go to the next section: Uniform/Dress Code

 - Declinations are not accepted unless there is a documented written medical contraindication to the flu shot.
 Written declinations will be accepted if provided and signed by a licensed medical professional, and on company letterhead.
 Flu shot declination statements written by students will not be accepted.

-**Please note: If a student provides a valid flu shot declination (as described above), then the student will be required to comply with the clinical/administrative agencies “Flu shot declination policy” which usually involves wearing a face mask at all times while onsite during the flu season – September to April.
+- If a student provides a valid flu shot declination (as described above), then the student will be required to comply with the clinical agencies “Flu shot declination policy” which usually involves wearing a face mask at all times while onsite during the flu season – September to April.

-**The flu virus is constantly changing.
+*PLEASE NOTE: The flu virus is constantly changing.
 Experts at the Centers for Disease Control (CDC) must pick which viruses (strains) to include in the upcoming years vaccines many months ahead of time, in order for the vaccines to be produced and then delivered on time.
-This is why obtaining the flu shot only between August 1st and October 29th for the Fall semester is required.
+This is why obtaining the flu shot only between August 1st and May 31st of the current academic year for the summer externship semester is required.
 If the flu shot is obtained earlier that that, then the strain is from last years batch, and may not be as effective in preventing the spread of the flu, and is not considered valid by our clinical sites.
-Source: CDC Flu Facts
+Source: https://www.cdc.gov/flu/

-D. Once CastleBranch has approved ALL of your items, please email Katherine Slusser, RN, MSN, MA Coordinator, at KSlusser@SantaRosa.edu and let her know that you have completed all of the eligibility requirements.
+D. Once CastleBranch has approved ALL of your items, and you've turned in your signed MA Student Handbook forms, please email the MA Coordinator, Kat Slusser, RN, at KSlusser@SantaRosa.edu and let her know that you have completed all of the eligibility requirements.
 At this point:

-- Katherine will then check that you have completed all of the items above.
+- The Coordinator will then check that you have completed all of the items above.